WFT-Buccaneers preview: Tom Brady is ‘like a surgeon’ and the latest test for Washington

 Washington has trended in the opposite direction at 2-6.
 Rivera cited a couple of factors for his team’s lack of success this season, including not “playing a consistent brand of football” and expecting to be as good as they were last season.

 “That’s probably the hardest part,” Rivera said about the team’s disappointing start.
 “Whether it be mistakes happening on one side of the ball, the other mistakes happening at one position or the other and not being a consistent football team.
-That’s probably the hardest part for me because again, when you have success you’ve got to be able to repeat and sustain that success.
+That’s probably the hardest part for me because, again, when you have success, you’ve got to be able to repeat and sustain that success.
 We haven’t done that consistently.”

-Injury report: Washington will again be without wideout Curtis Samuel, who this week sought a second opinion on his lingering groin problem.
-Washington also won’t have defensive end Montez Sweat, after he fractured his jaw against the Broncos, or corner Benjamin St-Juste (concussion).
-The good news is Washington will get back guard Brandon Scherff (knee), corner William Jackson III (knee) and receiver Cam Sims (hamstring), who don’t have injury designations ahead of Sunday’s game.
-The offense could also benefit from the potential returns of rookie tackle Sam Cosmi (ankle) and rookie receiver Dyami Brown (knee), both of whom are questionable.
+Injury report: Washington again will be without wideout Curtis Samuel, who this week sought a second opinion on his lingering groin problem.
+Washington also won’t have defensive end Montez Sweat, who fractured his jaw against the Broncos, or cornerback Benjamin St-Juste (concussion).
+The good news for Washington is it will get back guard Brandon Scherff (knee) and corner William Jackson III (knee), who don’t have injury designations ahead of Sunday’s game.
+The offense could also benefit from the potential returns of rookie tackle Sam Cosmi (ankle) and rookie wideout Dyami Brown (knee), both of whom are questionable.
 Tampa Bay linebacker Jason Pierre-Paul (shoulder/hand) was also listed as questionable.